DeLyXHardiee/Tagging-Music-Sequences/README.md

 Deep Learning for Music Genre Classification and Tagging using PyTorch

+## Main goals:

+Research literature about sound and music pre-processing, transformation, and representation.
+What type of pre-processing is best for music pieces, i.e. what is the state-of-the-art of spectrograms vs. raw waveform? <br>
+Train an encoding model (deep recurrent and/or CNN network) with appropriate representation to classify sequences of music pieces.
+Your options are vast as you can consider all the tools that we covered in class: GRUs?
+CNNs?
+Variational Encoders?
+Combinations thereof?
+Make use of recent examples from literature!
+Can you identify an architecture (and meta-parameter settings) that can be trained to tag/classify considerably well? <br>
+Study the performance for edge cases, such as particularly short input sequences or music pieces for rare genres/categories.
+Can you identify characteristics of such edge cases that make performance particularly high or low? <br>

+### Optional:

+Identify differences in quantitative performance and qualitative characteristics (look into how your model decides in edge cases) between different pre-processing options. <br>
+Build your music tagger by training only on one of the datasets and comparing generalisation on the other.
+Given that you took good care of appropriate representation and pre-processing for both, can you explain the performance differences? <br>
+Look into pre-trained options (e.g. from paperswithcode.com) and fine-tune your extended models.
+How is performance (quantitative and qualitative) different?

 ## Overview

 This project implements deep learning models (CNN and RNN/LSTM) for automatic music genre classification and tagging.
 The models can process arbitrary-length audio sequences and classify them into genres or assign multiple tags.